discrdapp/economy-bot/README.md

 # Casino Bot

-This is a bot featuring gambling games such as blackjack and slots.
+This is a bot featuring gambling games such as Blackjack, Roulette, Slots, Deal or No Deal, and Roobet Mines.

 It contains an economy system with a shop as well as an XP/Level system giving you perks such as a daily level reward.